dragonza/gatsby-blog/src/pages/blog/http-methods/index.md

 tags: ['http', 'fundamentals', 'restapi']
 ---

 HTTP Methods are actions you would like to perform on the server.
 They are part of HTTP request.
-There are a total of 7 HTTP methods:

 - GET
 - POST